kevinfarrugia/browser-hints/readme.md

 Test Results: https://kevinfarrugia.github.io/performance-test-results-cheatsheet/

 The goal of this project is to provide a number of simple scenarios, their WPT results and an explanation on why the performance improves or degrades.
-Please feel free to suggest your own test scenarios, test results and explanations.
+Please feel free to suggest your own test scenarios, test results and explanations. **These test results should not replace running performance tests on your own project but simply serve as a quick & dirty guideline.**

 ## Getting Started
 The project may be run on any simple webserver as it is comprised solely of static assets and there is no bundling process.
 Personally I use [Node.js](https://nodejs.org/en/) and `npx serve`.